Today, many men and women work in the same field, but that doesn’t mean they get the same pay.

 The first step is the cultural shift

-The gender pay gap issue is obstinate, so there needs to be a big cultural shift to actually breach through it.
+The gender pay gap issue is obstinate, so there needs to be a big cultural shift to actually breach it.

 Women already face challenges in the hiring stage.
 As highlighted on Young Dads Want Paternity Leave, generally men are more likely to get employed compared to childbearing age women.